 Plasma concentrations of celecoxib in patients with mild hepatic impairment (Child-Pugh Class A) are not significantly different from those of age and sex matched controls.
 In patients with moderate hepatic impairment (Child-Pugh Class B) celecoxib plasma concentrations are about twice those of matched controls.
 No dosage adjustment is necessary in patients with mild hepatic impairment.
-Treatment should be initiated at half the recommended dose in patients with moderate liver impairment (with serum albumin 25-35 g/L or Child-Pugh Class B (see section 4.2).
+Treatment should be initiated at half the recommended dose in patients with moderate liver impairment (with serum albumin 25-35 g/L or Child-Pugh Class B) (see Section 4.2 Posology and method of administration).

 There is no clinical experience in patients with severe hepatic impairment.
-The use of celecoxib in patients with severe hepatic impairment is not recommended (see section 4.4).
+The use of celecoxib in patients with severe hepatic impairment is not recommended (see Section 4.4 Special warnings and precautions for use).